My Productive + Self Loving Morning Routine

 All this traveling and shuffling around has left me so restless and “busy” I no longer have a self care routine.
 So it is time for a change!!!

-I did a bit of research, soul searching and reading to create a routine that I believe will accomplish my goals of grounding myself, setting me up for success and getting this body moving. (do you ever have those days when you simply just CANT GET OUT OF BED!!?)
+I did a bit of research, soul searching and reading to create a morning routine that I believe will accomplish my goals of grounding myself, setting me up for success and getting this body moving. (do you ever have those days when you simply just CANT GET OUT OF BED!!?)
 Below is my routine, which I am sure I will adjust and change as I go along.

 The times can be adjusted to fit your schedule, currently I work from home (and for many years I’ve worked mostly nights) so I can dedicate a few hours in the morning to myself.
 I have also discovered this is the best time for ME to accomplish anything as later in the day other priorities take precedence and it’s impossible to self convince that “meditation” is necessary.
 So I wake up earlier than I’d like to, but then I feel better than I have been.